Help

 • Quantization value (Quantization)

-• Strength (Quantization): how much the midi event will be close to the quantized note.
+• Strength (Quantization): how much the MIDI event will be close to the quantized note.
 For example, if the note is 1.1 and the quantized note is 1.0, a Strength of 50% will bring the note to 1.05.
 A Strength of 0% as the same effect as No Quantization.
 A Strength of 100% wil lead to full quantization

 • Range (Humanization): random variation in applied to the note On position in bar (0 = no variation).
 Note that variation will be different for each Play loops note to avoid looping repetitiveness